90 learners taking this course$270.00

 In this webinar, you will learn about mosquito and other insect remedies – and our prejudices towards remedies.

-Week 6: Telopea speciosissima
+Lesson 6: Telopea speciosissima

 Don’t worry if you have never heard the name of this remedy before!
 It is not that common!
 (Although there is a good proving from Alastair Gray, under the name Waratah, if you’re curious).
 Anne has several cases she will share in this webinar.
 She’ll also share why this remedy can easily be confused with other groups.
 In fact, Anne prescribed a mineral remedy for her first Telopea patient and she prescribed an animal remedy for the second one because of the words the patient used.
 Anne will share her experience about these and other common pitfalls and how to prevent inaccurate prescriptions.